Is the Dreamworld Round?

-I'm intrigued and ask what useful info or techniques this world can offer the other world.
-They seem hazy on basic facts.
-I decide this is where to begin.
+I'm intrigued and wonder what useful info or techniques our world can offer the other world.
+I ask what it's like... and they're hazy on basic facts!
+Not evasion.
+They don't know how big it is, what the population is, anything!
+Surely this is where to begin.
 Know your world!
 Then barbarians can't invade out of the blue.
-I ask how much of their world is mapped; it turns out all these people are from a single land no bigger than Greece.
-The known dreamworld sounds smaller than the Mediterranean!
+I ask them to sketch the known world; it turns out all these students are from a single land no bigger than Greece.
+Their known dreamworld sounds smaller than our Mediterranean!

 Their professor is weak on math; but I say "your world is probably a sphere, until you have evidence to the contrary.
 How long is your day, compared to ours?
 If very short, you could be on an oblate spheroid, a squashed ball; but most likely a sphere.
 You can find out how big, as follows" and explain the steps Aristarchus used.
 "Just takes travel and basic geometry; Stone Age people could do it."